BradleyCulley/bradleyculley.github.io/_posts/2025-01-05-the-demon-haunted-world.md

 <p>
     Perhaps in part because Sagan wrote it while fighting the cancer that ultimately took his life, this book just feels different.
     It's more visceral, deep, eloquent, and intense than typical scientific communication.
-    The most deeply-felt beliefs of a dying genius.
+    The most deeply felt beliefs of a dying genius.
 </p>

 <br/>